 Invalid Signature: The document's digital signature is not authentic, or the document has been altered.
 The digital signature could have been revoked for some reason, or the document could have expired.
 In all cases, a document with an invalid display should be rejected.

 Author Unknown: There are two possible meanings: the digital signature cannot be validated due to a disconnection to the internet, or the digital signature cannot be instantly validated via the internet.
 If this message is received make sure there is proper connection to the internet.
 If there is connection and the digital signature cannot be validated, reject this document.

 Note on Pop-up Screens: To activate the pop-up screens in either Adobe Reader or Adobe Acrobat to view the status a document that has a digital signature (described above) open the application first, then open the document.
 Sometimes browsers will trigger Adobe Reader or Adobe Acrobat as a helper application, failing to activate the application's full functionality.

 Please visit the FAQ section of the Transcript Ordering Portal for details about document downloading and opening questions.
-Contact the Office of the Registrar if you have additional questions about this digital signature, the authenticity of this document, or the means by which you received this document.
+Contact the Registrar's Office if you have additional questions about this digital signature, the authenticity of this document, or the means by which you received this document.